Multi-User Non-Linearly Separable Distributed Computing: Main Results

 \textbf{Part I (Basic Concepts and Definitions).} We here present the basic concepts and preliminaries of our proposed scheme.
-We first introduce the concept of \emph{rank-one contribution support}, which plays a key role in our tile design procedure by capturing the constitutive components of each tile. \begin{defi} Given two support constraints $\mathbf{I} \in \{0,1\}^{K \times N}$ and $\TensorJ \in \{0,1\}^{N\times P_1\times P_2\times\hdots\times P_L}$, then for any $n \in [N]$, we refer to
+We first introduce the concept of \emph{rank-one contribution support}, which is essential in our tile design procedure by capturing the constitutive components of each tile. \begin{defi} Given two support constraints $\mathbf{I} \in \{0,1\}^{K \times N}$ and $\TensorJ \in \{0,1\}^{N\times P_1\times P_2\times\hdots\times P_L}$, then for any $n \in [N]$, we refer to

 as the $n$-th \emph{rank-one contribution support}. \end{defi} We note that when the supports are implied, we may shorten $\TensorS_{n}(\mathbf{I}, \TensorJ)$ to just $\TensorS_n$.
 The aforementioned $\mathbf{I}$ and $\TensorJ$ will generally represent the support of $\mathbf{D}$ and $\TensorE$ respectively, while $\TensorS_{n}(\mathbf{I}, \TensorJ)$ will generally capture some of the support of $\TensorE\times_1\mathbf{D}$ and thus of $\TensorF$.
 We have the following lemma for this. \begin{lem} For $\mathbf{I} \triangleq \supp(\mathbf{D}) $ and $\TensorJ \triangleq \supp(\TensorE)$, then